May 21, 2025 2 Comments

 I understand from Wikipedia that at that same time the tradition spread to the USA where newspapers would use black-edged text borders for death announcements, and that this practice was also used in West Africa.
 If you know anything about that, please share in the comments section below.

 As you can see from Merton Russell-Cotes' letter above, mourning stationery was still in use in Britain during the 1920s.
-Our most recent queen, Elizabeth, was quite the moderniser and did not use the black border and I don't recall seeing it in my lifetime (I was born in 1978).
-It's usual still for people to send condolence / sympathy cards but, perhaps because letter writing is not as commonplace as it once was, and neither is experiencing frequent bereavement over one's lifetime, black-edged envelopes and letter-writing paper are rarely seen today.
+Our most recent queen, Elizabeth II, was quite the moderniser and did not use the black border and I don't recall seeing it in my lifetime (I was born in 1978).
+It's usual still for people to send condolence / sympathy cards but, perhaps because letter writing is not as commonplace as it once was, nor is experiencing frequent bereavement over one's lifetime, black-edged envelopes and letter-writing paper are rarely seen today.

 Interestingly, a volunteer at the Russell-Cotes event - and separately a friend - told me that black-edged mourning stationery was still common in Germany well into the 1980s, and I wonder if it's a tradition in your country?
 Please let me know in the comments, I'd love to learn more from your experience.